 The Consumer Affairs professionals with the Family Financial Management focus provide guidance to individuals and families in the area of money management.
 Our program prepares students to be certified as financial/credit, housing, or bankruptcy counselors.
 It is also ideal for students who seek careers in the financial services field or family services where an understanding of basic money management practices and policies will assist them in better serving their clientele.

-For more information about our undergraduate program, please visit here.
+For more information please visit the Graduate Programs in FCS.